Last Updated on

 You cannot go wrong with any design.
 I really like that every SmugMug layout makes your photography the centerpiece of its design.

 This service is extremely valuable for my blogging.
-I self-host my WordPress blog on BlueHost(check my post How to Start a Photography Blog in Under 10 Minutes) but (almost) every image on my blog is hosted on the SmugMug server.
+I self-host my WordPress blog but (almost) every image on my blog is hosted on the SmugMug server.
 It makes my blog much faster, reduces server load and makes the process of backing up painless because photos represent 90% of my blog size.

 SmugMug Lightroom Plugin

 This is probably the most advanced module of the SmugMug platform.
 It is tailored mostly toward wedding and event photographers.
 It allows you to create public or password protected storefronts and separately control the pricing for each project or client.
-You can sell prints or digital downloads.
+You can sell prints in various sizes or digital downloads.

 I do not have use for advanced storefront options but what it gives me is access to the top quality print houses in North America and Europe in addition to an easy controllable pricing structure.